SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 ---
 > ## 2 - Consensus sequence creation
 + We then need to create a consensus sequence of the Cochleria species (both diploid and tetraploid) at the specified gene locations we just uncovered.
-The steps for this analysis are outlined in the code files WINDOWS_consensus.sh or MAC_consensus.sh.
+The steps for this analysis are outlined in the code files Windows_Method.sh or MAC_Method.sh.

 > ## 2.1 Files (input)
 + Described in the relevant bash files WINDOWS_Method.sh or MAC_Method.sh